-Another factor you need to consider is the user flow/journey, which is the path a user takes through your app, website or other system to complete a task.
-For example, request and invite, make a purchase, or book a reservation.
+Another factor you need to consider is the user flow, which is the path a user takes through your app, website or other system to complete a task.
+For example, request an invite, make a purchase, or book a reservation.

 Once the team has launched an initial iteration of your product it is important to measure the effectiveness of the initiative.
 UX pioneer Grace Hopper says:

 “One accurate measurement is worth more than a thousand expert opinions.”

 Effectively, what matters most is not how it looks, but how it works.